M0nica/click_to_retweet/README.md

 `getTweets():`

-Uses Twython to search Twitter for tweets; the tweets are then rendered and a click to tweet link is generated.
+Uses Twython to search Twitter for tweets; the tweets are then rendered and a click to tweet link is generated with the option to click to tweet or to share the click to tweet link.